Building Custom JavaScript Components

 The properties that you set in your hashtable in PowerShell will automatically be sent in as props to React component.

-For example, if you set the text property of the hashtable like this.
+For example, if you set the diagram and config properties in the hashtable:

 param(